sreeramsunkara/TAS-Workshop-CAH/README.md

  ![](./images/lab.png)

-- Your `Chess` App can have different colors: e.g. blue & green.
+- Your `Chess` App comes in different colors: blue & green.

 - Please keep your browser open on your `Chess` App at `http://userID-chess.apps.ourpcf.com`.
 You will be asked to hit the refresh button multiple times to see the seamless transition between Blue-Chess to Green-Chess.